Skip to main content

 Minimum and maximum individual investment limits

 It is up to the society at what level to set the minimum and maximum individual investment limits.
+Any lower limits need to be balanced with raising the capital needed.

 To set a lower limit for people living in the local postcodes to the project can be a great way to garner local interest and facilitate a feeling that the society is prioritising and supporting local people.
-One of the Booster Fund's funders, Power to Change, is especially interested in supporting projects that have high local community engagement.

 It is especially good to engage with local co-ops as there is no limit as to how much they could legally invest.